andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

     *   white-box testing: a detailed investigation of internal logic & structure of an app's code
     *   grey-box testing: test an app with limited knowledge (but not none) of its internal workings

+@### TLS (Transport Layer Security) ###@
+*   cryptographic protocols that provide communications security over a network
+*   aims primarily to provide privacy and data integrity between two communicating applications
+*   properties of a TLS connection:
+    *   private/secure due to symmetric cryptography
+    *   identity of the communicating parties can be authenticated using public-key cryptography
+    *   ensures integrity because each message transmitted includes a message integrity check using a message authentication code to prevent undetected loss or alteration of the data

 @### Tokens [AUTH] ###@
 *   specially crafted pieces of data that carry just enough info to either:
     *   authorize the user to perform an action, or